lachesis17/EQ-Plugin/README.md

 Set up CMake for VS2019 (MingW64 is too slow) and open up the JUCE folder in VSCode.

-If you're using the github version (without Projucer.exe), make projucer from the JUCE dir with:
+If using github version (without Projucer.exe), make projucer from the JUCE dir with:

 ```cmake . -B build -DJUCE_BUILD_EXAMPLES=ON -DJUCE_BUILD_EXTRAS=ON
 cmake --build build --target Projucer```